When and How to Use Primer

 - Primer acts as a bond and will strengthen and adhere to your cover paint

-- To protect the surface and keep moister and mildew out
+- Protection of the surface and keep moister and mildew out

-- To increase durability and keep paint from chipping or flaking
+- Increase durability and keep paint from chipping or flaking

-- To create an even and smooth hue and mask brush marks
+- Create an even and smooth hue and mask brush marks

-- To extend the life of your paint with a longer lasting color
+- Extend the life of your paint with a longer lasting color

 How to use primer: